A B O U T

 Fabrics and textiles have always been a great inspiration to me.

-When I started my career as a photographer, I never forgot about these textiles.
-I traveled around the country documenting various communities where people had interesting stories.
-Many had handwoven textiles,too!
-But perhaps a more stark realization for me was this: despite being rich in culture, many Filipinos lacked appreciation for their own country’s heritage.
+Later, in my career as a documentary photographer for non-government and international organizations, I never forgot about these textiles especially when I traveled.
+My job brought me around the country documenting various communities.
+I took special notice of indigenous peoples because they had interesting stories as well as handwoven textiles!
+But perhaps a more stark realization for me when I was traveling was this: despite being rich in culture, many Filipinos lacked an awareness and appreciation for their own country’s heritage.

 Expanding with Naturally Dyed Fabrics